FallenAstaroth/stink/README.md

 ![badges](https://shieldcn.dev/group/badge/python-3.16+badge/undetected-26.06+github/commits/FallenAstaroth/stink+badge/status-beta-blue+badge/license-apache-green.svg?variant=ghost&size=xs)

+**stink is currently wip; make sure to star the repo so you dont miss when it comes out!**

 sharpen your detection skills against a real-world infostealer threat. this open-source tool is made for security folks *(like you and me :3)* to practice spotting and responding to live malware campaigns.

 [about](#-about) · [features](#-features) · [build](#-build)